 "All are equal before the law and are entitled without any discrimination to equal protection of the law.
 All are entitled to equal protection against any discrimination in violation of this Declaration and against any incitement to such discrimination".

 ✓ Doc.
-66 the ILO Equal Remuneration Convention (No. 100) of 1951, which has been ratified by Cyprus and Article 1 of which states:
+66 ILO Equal Remuneration Convention of 1951 (No. 100), which Finland has ratified provides as follows (Article 1)::

 "For the purpose of this Convention--